thewtex/thesis/plaque_strain/plaque_strain.rst

 instead of the absolute maximum because outliers sometimes arise from part of the ROI crossing into the lumen or movement out-of-plane.
 Third, the standard deviation of the particle peak-to-peak value is found.
-This is because strain heterogenaity may mark the presence of highly varying strains beyond the resolution of the system.
+This is because strain heterogeneity may mark the presence of highly varying strains beyond the resolution of the system.
 These three values are found for all strain metrics and strain components, but also for the magnitude of the time-derivative of all strain metrics and strain components.
 The time-derivative is considered because